-- Congress passes new environmental law and/or the U.S. EPA adopts a new federal rule or modifies an existing rule.
+- Congress passes new environmental law and/or EPA adopts a new federal rule or modifies an existing rule.
 Alabama must adopt a new state rule or modify an existing one to ensure compatibility with federal regulations.
-Normally, ADEM would propose such changes; - The public may petition the AEMC to initiate a new rule, which is reviewed by the AEMC's Rulemaking Subcommittee.
-The Subcommittee makes a recommendation to the full Commission.
+Normally, ADEM would propose such changes; - The public may petition the AEMC to initiate a new rule.
 If the reasons cited in the public petition are sound, based upon solid evidence and are accepted by the AEMC, the rulemaking process will be initiated; - The Alabama Legislature can enact new environmental laws and it may be necessary to adopt regulations to implement those new statutes.
 ADEM would propose such rules; - A concern in existing ADEM regulations may be identified that can be addressed under existing statutory authority.
 The requisite revisions may be drafted by ADEM or by ADEM in concert with others.